 Open-mindedness is thought to be an admirable quality, but I’ve always liked G. K. Chesterton’s observation: “Merely having an open mind is nothing.
 The object of opening the mind, as of opening the mouth, is to shut it again on something solid.”
 Having an open mind serves little purpose if it does not result in some dependable learning.

 Life does not always proceed smoothly.
 There will be times when uncertainty seems to overwhelm us.
 But at such times we should not make the mistake of believing that the foundations of life no longer exist.
-Darkness can play tricks on our thinking, and I greatly appreciate the fatherly advice that a favorite teacher gave me at a time when I was very confused and discouraged.
+Darkness can play tricks on our thinking, and I greatly appreciate the fatherly advice that a favorite teacher gave me at a time when I was confused and discouraged.
 “Gary,” he said, “when the darkness closes in, don’t forget the assurances that were given to you while the sun was still shining.”
 During tough times, we have to hang on to the certainties that our reason has previously found to be trustworthy.

 All of us have our uncertainties, and that is only to be expected in a world as perplexing as ours.
-But our friends and loved ones need more from us than the constant raising of questions; they need us to have some certainty about us and to shine a little light on the path that they must tread.
+But our friends and loved ones need more from us than the constant raising of questions; they need us to have some certainty and to shine a little light on the path they must tread.
 If we can’t do that, then perhaps we should just do the courteous thing and remain silent.
-After all, people don’t need our doubts and confusions — they already have enough of their own.
+After all, people don’t need our doubts and confusions — they already have enough of those of their own.

 “Keep your fears to yourself, but share your courage with others” (Robert Louis Stevenson).